This article describes how to send system log data to a Devo relay using the basic syslog standard.

 Due to its inability to apply tags to events and to implement security, syslog should only be used to send events to a Devo In-House Relay - and wherever possible, using TCP.
-The relay can apply rules to tag the incoming events and forward them over a secure channel to the Devo Cloud.
+The relay can apply rules to tag the inbound events and forward them outbound over a secure channel to the Devo Cloud.

 Edit the syslog.conf file

 To send system log data to a Devo Relay using TCP, open the /etc/syslog.conf file and add the following line to the end of the file where

 DEVO-RELAY is the IP address or server name of the relay and

 PORT is the port enabled to receive the events.